BLKSerene/Wordless/doc/doc_eng.md

 <span id="doc-eng-3-2"></span>
 ### 3.2 Concordancer [[Back to Contents]](#doc-eng)
 In *Concordancer*, you can search for tokens in different files and generate concordance lines.
-You can adjust the settings for the generated results via **Generation Settings**.
+You can adjust settings for data generation via **Generation Settings**.

 After the concordance lines are generated and displayed in the table, you can sort the results by clicking **Sort Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.